peterwittek/peterwittek.com/content/gpe-comparison.md

 | GPELab            | 1859.7  | 2796.2 |
 | TS-MPI CPU kernel | 50.3    | 66.1   |
 | TS-MPI GPU kernel | 10.7    | 22.9   |

+Looking at the execution time, GPUE is the clear winner.
+It has a marginal advantage over TS-MPI with the GPU kernel in real-time evolution, but it is twice as fast in imaginary-time evolution.
+This is a limitation of the Trotter-Suzuki approximation when applied to imaginary-time evolution: the state has to be renormalized in every iteration, which results in a substantial increase in computational time.

+The overhead of MATLAB is stunning.
+To keep the comparison apples to apples, the closest equivalent is the CPU kernel of TS-MPI.
+Even compared to that, it is 37x slower in real-time evolution, and 42x slower in imaginary-time evolution.

 <center>![GPE comparison chart]({filename}/images/gpe_comparison.png)</center>